jslefche/piecewiseSEM/README.md

 The argument `add.vars` allows you to specify a vector of additional variables whose causal independence you also wish to test.
 This is useful if you are comparing nested models.
 Default is `NULL`.

-The argument `adjust.p` allows you to adjust the p-values returned by the function based on the the total d.f. for the model (see supplementary material, Shipley 2013).
+The argument `adjust.p` allows you to adjust the p-values returned by the function based on the the total degrees of freedom for the model (see supplementary material, Shipley 2013).
 Default is `FALSE` (uses the d.f. reported in the summary table).

 (See ["p-values and all that"](https://stat.ethz.ch/pipermail/r-help/2006-May/094765.html) for a discussion of p-values from mixed models using the `lmer` package.)